Man Ray: Background and early life

 During his career, Man Ray allowed few details of his early life or family background to be known to the public.
-He even refused to acknowledge that he ever had a name other than Man Ray, and his 1963 autobiography Self-Portrait contains few dates.
+He refused to acknowledge that he had a name other than Man Ray, and his 1963 autobiography Self-Portrait contains few dates.

 Man Ray was born Emmanuel Radnitzky in South Philadelphia on August 27, 1890.
 He was the eldest child of Russian Jewish immigrants Melach "Max" Radnitzky, a tailor, and Manya "Minnie" Radnitzky (née Lourie or Luria).
 He had a brother, Sam, and two sisters, Dorothy "Dora" and Essie (or Elsie), the youngest born in 1897 shortly after they settled at 372 Debevoise St. in Williamsburg, Brooklyn.
 In early 1912, the Radnitzky family changed their surname to Ray; Sam chose this surname in reaction to the antisemitism prevalent at the time.
 Emmanuel, who was nicknamed "Manny", changed his first name to Man and gradually began to use Man Ray as his name.